FLSA standard: 40 hrs/week

 Step-by-Step Example

-Calculate regular pay
+Calculate the adjusted regular rate

-Calculate overtime pay
+Calculate total gross pay

 Real-World Use Cases